Is Psilocybin A Nootropic?

 ...Is Psilocybin a nootropic?

-The similarity in mechanism, and specific targeting of 5HT-2A receptors (and mild 5HT-1A), suggests psilocybin and subsequent psilocin to be a likely candidate as an antidepressant instead.
+The similarity in mechanisms, and specific targeting of 5HT-2A receptors (and mild 5HT-1A), suggests psilocybin and subsequent psilocin to be a likely candidate as an antidepressant instead.

 Most of the medical research on psilocybin was conducted in the 1960's (see The Harvard Psilocybin Project) which mainly focused on larger, more "heroic" doses.

-Psilocin is broken down by an enzyme known as monoamine oxidase.
+This compound is broken down by an enzyme known as monoamine oxidase.
 This is the same enzyme that breaks down serotonin, dopamine, and all other monoamines in the body, including DMT.

 Monoamine oxidase inhibitors (MAOI's) such as via the infamous Baanisteriopsis caapi (Ayahuasca vine) and passionflower are commonly used in nootropic formulas to stop this enzyme from breaking down neurotransmitters.

-Taking a MAOI will mean the psilocin will be more efficient, and a smaller dose will be needed.
+Taking a MAOI will mean the psilocin will be more efficient, and a smaller dose becomes necessary.
 It also helps with the duration of action.

-By upregulating the receptors of 5HT in the brain, the psilocin (and serotonin) will have more places to "latch-on" to, and as such, exert a stronger effect.
+By up-regulating the receptors of 5HT in the brain, the psilocin (and serotonin) will have more places to "latch-on" to, and as such, exert a stronger effect.